-- The day to day management of all aspects of the school, this includes the support for children with SEND. - He will give responsibility to the SENCO and class teachers but is still responsible for ensuring that your child's needs are met. - He must make sure that the Governing Body is kept up to date about any issues in the school relating to SEND.
+- The day to day management of all aspects of the school, this includes the support for children with SEND. - He will give responsibility to the SENCO and class teachers but is still responsible for ensuring that your child's needs are met.

+• He must make sure that the Governing Body is kept up to date about any issues in the school relating to SEND.

-The SEN Governor, Mrs M Bonadies, is responsible for:
+The SEN Governors, Mrs M Bonadies & Mrs Sarah Newman, are responsible for: